m3ntallyilll/rrfff/replit.md

 - Use TypeScript for better type safety
 - Implement responsive design for mobile and desktop
 - Use authentic data from real API calls, no mock/placeholder data
+- Include user's Replit referral link for new users signing up to Replit

 ## Development Status
 - ✅ Server running successfully on port 5000